arsenij-solovjev/vkMessageHistory/README.md

 vkMessageHistory
 ================

-Script to download a complete chat history, and analyze it
+Script to download a complete chat history, and analyze it statistically.